 First, let’s understand how your credit score is determined.

-- Keep some older cards where you have a history.
-The length of your history also matters.
-A card that you’ve had for 10 years will probably help your score (assuming you are always on time with payments.)
+Keep some older cards that you’ve had a history with.
+The length of your history matters also.
+A card that you’ve had for 10 years will help your score (assuming you are always on time with payments).

-- Check your credit directly from the credit reporting agency.
+Check your credit directly from the credit reporting agency.
 You need to know what is being reported and check the accuracy at least annually.
-Your report may have mistakes.
-Report them to the agency and request it be fixed.
+Your report may have mistakes… report them to the agency and request it to be fixed.